RestorationsSOS.com - Fire and Water Damage Restoration

 Blood stains are red when fresh.
 As blood dries it becomes dark brown and has irregular edges.
 For best results, treat a blood stain as soon as possible with any type of dish or laundry soap and then soak in cold water.

 Rub the stain gently with a small amount of liquid and soak the item in cold water to soak.
-When you wash the item in the washer, use liquid bleach, if the garment is white, and if the instructions allow it.
-If the item is colored, use color safe bleach and wash the load in cold water.
+When you wash the item in the washer, use liquid bleach if the garment is white and if the laundering instructions allow it.
+If the item is colored, use color-safe bleach and wash the load in cold water.

-Once you laundry load is clean, inspect it for stains.
-If no stains are visible, use the drier to dry.
-However, if stains are present, repeat the process again.
+Once your laundry load is clean, inspect it for stains.
+If no stains are visible, use the dryer to dry.
+However, if stains are still present, repeat the process again.

 Please Note: heat will set the stain to the item.
 Never dry a blood stained item in the dryer and never use warm or hot water to soak a blood stain.